jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-22.md

 equipment; and
 (ii) TRANSCO offices and real estate properties, vehicles, laboratory and test equipment, spare parts and other physical structures.
-(b) The assets of NPC related to the transmission/subtransmission function shall be transferred by NPC directly to TRANSCO on or before 26 December 2001.
+(b) The assets of NAPOCOR related to the transmission/subtransmission function shall be transferred by NAPOCOR directly to TRANSCO on or before 26 December 2001.
 (c) Subtransmission Assets transferred to TRANSCO shall be operated and maintained by TRANSCO or its Buyer or Concessionaire, until